RobertBergman/screenrecord/memory-bank/activeContext.md

 ### Recent Changes

+#### Styling and Component Improvements
+- Fixed styled-components warnings by implementing transient props
+  - Converted regular props to transient props using `$` prefix in styled components
+  - Updated RecordingControls component to use proper props handling
+  - Improved TypeScript type checking for styled components
+  - Fixed timer-related type issues with proper window reference and type casting

 #### New Components
 - **SlideRenderer**: Renders individual markdown slides with proper formatting and layouts
 - **SlideEditor**: Provides an interface for editing slides with markdown syntax, including script editing tab